pavan98765/HyperSpectraNet/README.md

 ## Results

-HyperAttention outperforms existing methods in both patch and full image evaluation on the NTIRE 2022 dataset.
+HyperSpectraNet outperforms existing methods in both patch and full image evaluation on the NTIRE 2022 dataset.
 It excels in preserving spatial coherence and spectral fidelity.

 ## Conclusion

-HyperAttention sets new benchmarks in hyperspectral image reconstruction, offering enhanced image quality and potential applications across diverse domains.
+HyperSpectraNet sets new benchmarks in hyperspectral image reconstruction, offering enhanced image quality and potential applications across diverse domains.

 ## Future Work